 - Don’t rush the wedding

-When all comes to all, your engagement is only about you two, and there shouldn’t be any stress or rush.
+In the end, your engagement is only about you two, and there shouldn’t be any stress or rush.
 So before notifying the world and letting everyone in on your secret – enjoy the engagement and celebrate!

 Have a drink, enjoy each other’s company, laugh and cry together.